-Fall is an important time in the Jewish year as it sees the occurrence of several major holidays.
-The first two of these "High Holidays" are called Rosh Hashanah (Row-sh Ha-Sha-Nah) and Yom Kippur (Yome Key-Poor), and they take place just 10 days apart from each other.
+Fall is an important time in the Jewish year as includes several major holidays.
+The first two of these "High Holidays" are called Rosh Hashanah (Row-sh Ha-Sha-Nah) and Yom Kippur (Yome Key-Poor).
+They are 10 days apart from each other.